AI-sandbox/gnomix/README.md

 ```
 python3 gnomix.py demo/data/small_query_chr22.vcf.gz demo_output 22 True pretrained_gnomix_models/chr22/model_chm_22.pkl
 ```
 This small query file contains only 9 samples of European, East Asian and African ancestry.
-The executioin should take around a minute on a standard laptop.
+The execution should take around a minute on a standard laptop.
 The inference can be analyzed, for example in the file demo_output/quer_results.msp, where we expect to see those three ancestries being inferred.
 For more details on those analysis, see the section on output below.

 For more demos with training and larger datasets, see the notebook *demo.ipynb*.